VCU-CS-Capstone/CS-25-323-Modular-Feedback/Status Reports/Status Report Fall Week 04.md

 **Faculty Advisor: Hong-Sheng Zhou**

 ## 1) Accomplishments this week ##
-   - Finish the GitHub Repo
+   - Finished our GitHub repo

 ## 2) Milestones to be completed next week ##
    - Make contact with project sponsor, technical advisor, and faculty advisor.